disusered/blog/src/content/blog/phoenix-with-typescript.md

 mix phx.server
 ```

 We now have a working Phoenix application!
-You can visit [`localhost:4000`](http://localhost:4000) from your browser to see the default Phoenix welcome page.
+You can visit [`localhost:4000`](http://localhost:4000) from our browser to see the default Phoenix welcome page.

 ![A screenshot of a new Phoenix project](./phoenix-with-typescript-new-project.png)